tjohnston-softdev/rsi-facebook-reach/readme.md

 #### Accessing
 In order to access the 'Audience Insights' tool, you must open the 'Facebook Ad Manager'.
-It is found within the dropdown menu under the "Analyse and Report" section.
+It is found within the drop-down menu under the "Analyse and Report" section.

 \
 ![Open Audience Insights](./images/audience-insights/open.jpg)